Request a Certification

 Note that the enrollment information for any terms in which a student did not have a valid U.S. Social Security number on file with the university may not be available through the online system referenced above.

-Note also that the anticipated graduation date will display only for students who have reported this information to Student Central on Union.
+Note also that the anticipated graduation date will display only for students who have reported this information to Student Central on Union or their school recorder.

 For enrollment histories prior to 2007 to be produced as an exception, complete and sign an Enrollment Certification Request Form.